Insider’s Tips for Visiting Yellowstone in Spring

 If you are unsure about exploring the park on your own, join a guided tour or Lodging & Learning program.
 You’ll explore the park with local guides who can teach you where to look for springtime highlights and how to enjoy the park safely.
 You can always take what you’ve learned and explore on your own.

-Jenny Golding is a former director of education for Yellowstone Forever.
-She currently runs the website A Yellowstone Life, and writes from her home in Gardiner, Montana, on the border of Yellowstone National Park.
+Jenny Golding is the founding editor of A Yellowstone Life, and writes from her home in Gardiner, Montana, on the border of Yellowstone National Park.